Legend-class cutter: Program issues

-The delays and problems have led to cost increases.
-The latest USCG estimate for eight ships is $5.474 billion for an average cost of $684 million; the first six hulls cost $3.902 billion for an average of $650 million/ship.
+The delays and problems led to cost increases.
+The 2014 USCG estimate for eight ships is $5.474 billion, for an average unit cost of $684 million.
+The first six hulls cost $3.902 billion, for an average of $650 million per ship.
 The sixth NSC cost $735 million in FY2012-13.
-In the FY18 Homeland Security Appropriations Bill released on the 21 November 2017, funding for the 10th NSC at a cost of $540 million and long lead items for the 11th NSC was proposed.
+In the FY18 Homeland Security Appropriations Bill in November 2017, funding for the 10th NSC at a cost of $540 million and long lead items for the 11th NSC was proposed.
 The FY2018 Omnibus Appropriations Bill includes $1.24 billion in funding for the NSC program.
-The bill contains funding for the construction of the 10th National Security Cutter (NSC), long-lead-time materials for the 11th NSC, and construction of the 11th NSC.
-The Department of Homeland Security Appropriations Act, 2020 makes available $100.5million for long lead-time material for a 12th cutter.
+The bill contained funding for the construction of the 10th National Security Cutter (NSC), long-lead-time materials for the 11th NSC, and construction of the 11th NSC.

+The Department of Homeland Security Appropriations Act, 2020 makes available $100.5 million for long lead-time material for a 12th cutter.
+In March 2023, the Coast Guard's proposed FY2024 budget requested $17.1 million in procurement funding for the NSC program for post-delivery activities for the 10th and 11th NSCs, class-wide activities that included test and evaluation, and program close-out support, thereby suggesting it is not pursuing the option of a 12th cutter.

 In January 2018, a whistleblower lawsuit against Lockheed Martin was unsealed, alleging that the company had sold defective communications systems to the NSC program.
 The qui tam lawsuit, filed by a former Lockheed employee, said Lockheed had concealed known problems with the radio-frequency distribution systems installed on nine NSCs, preventing them from simultaneously transmitting and receiving multiple radio signals.
-To settle the lawsuit, Lockheed agreed to pay the federal government $2.2 million and to provide repairs valued at $2.2 million to the faulty systems.
+To settle the lawsuit, Lockheed agreed to pay the federal government $2.2 million, and to provide repairs valued at $2.2 million to the faulty systems.

+On June 5, 2025, it was announced the 11th ship of the class, WMSL-760, USCGC Friedman was cancelled per a contract agreement reached between HII and the Trump administration.